 - Saw the first new development in decades in the Millyard with the building of the Tru by Hilton hotel in the Millyard, a Marriott hotel across the street from the SNHU Arena, and a 1,700 parking garage that will allow businesses to grow.

 - Partnered with local businesses, non-profits and residents to apply for a Better Utilizing Investments to Leverage Development (BUILD) grant to improve traffic patterns and redevelop the South Elm Street area.

-- Attracted more airline services to the Manchester-Boston Regional Airport and oversaw a record year for cargo, with 200 million+ pounds flowing through the airport, a 9% increase over 2019.
+- Attracted more airline services to the Manchester-Boston Regional Airport, including the first new airline in 17 years, and oversaw a record year for cargo, with 200 million+ pounds flowing through the airport, a 9% increase over 2019.

 - Developed the Affordable Housing Taskforce to address the workforce housing shortage for our growing businesses.